nexmo-se/opentok-filters-bodypix/README.md

-This library is superseded by https://www.npmjs.com/package/@vonage/video-effects
+This sample is redundant now because this functionality is now part of the vonage video sdk

 # opentok-filters-bodypix
 Filters using Google BodyPix library